 And I even still completely stand by that argument.
 But it wasn't until I started reading some other An-Cap philosophers like the writers at liberty.me that, while I disagreed with their NAP absolutism, I realized that I was selling Anarchism way short.
 Anarchy is more moral and way less violent and more efficient.

 The crucial thing I was missing was the value of consent.
 Ever since I became a philosopher I've been trying hard to formalize a complete moral code, and for most of this journey I was on a model with "eight cardinal virtues with four subvirtues each".
-But I hadn't codified the value of consent anywhere.
-My list contained Kindness which meant that causing suffering was morally bad by default, but my system didn't anywhere acknowledge the difference between stealing or forcing someone to make a sacrifice and receiving a voluntarily gift or favor at the giver's expense.
-Obviously forcing someone is upsetting and thus would be more against Kindness, but the value of consent is beyond that.
-It matters even if it doesn't cause additional emotional suffering.
+But I hadn't recognized consent as a prime value.
+I recognized kindness as a prime value, which meant that causing suffering was morally bad by default, but I didn't acknowledge the difference between stealing or forcing someone to make a sacrifice and receiving a voluntarily gift or favor at the giver's expense.

 Today, I'm on a 5-value moral system that bears little resemblance to the 8-value one.
-Consent or Peace is now a prime value, and orthogonal to Compassion.
-So forcing someone to do something is against both values and is twice as evil.
-(Usually more because of Fairness, and when I add in additional considerations it can easily come out to 3 or 4 times, even if I assume all values are equally weighted).
+Consent or peace is a prime value, and orthogonal to kindness.
+So forcing someone to do something is against both values and is (at least) twice as evil, up to many times worse even if I assume all moral values should be weighted equally (which I'm not sure they should).
 So I've ended up pretty close to Anarcho-Capitalist morals in practice.
 But I'm not a NAP purist.